kevgk/Leya/readme.md

     - Open 'improv3d.ahk' and fill in you serveradress.

 ## Changelog
+### Version 0.4.1
+    - Switched from URLDownloadToFile to URLDownloadToVar, to fix useragent restrictions on some servers.
+*Credits to maestrith for the function

 ### Version 0.4
     - Switched from MySQL to MySQLi
     - Removed pin function